 Buckingham Palace Tours

-From the end of July to the end of September, the Queen moves out of the palace, giving tourists and keen royalists the chance to explore the palace’s extravagant State Rooms and prestigious galleries.
+From the end of July to the end of September, the King moves out of the palace, giving tourists and keen royalists the chance to explore the palace’s extravagant State Rooms and prestigious galleries.
 Tours last around two to two-and-a-half hours, giving you plenty of time to soak up the palace’s sheer beauty.

 Buckingham Palace tours are incredibly popular, so make sure you book ahead through City Wonders, where you can also find tours for Windsor Castle to complete your day of Royal sightseeing.

-Facts About Windsor Castle
+Facts about Windsor Castle

 Where is Windsor Castle?